camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 <DualRegion />

-The depicted architecture consists of two regions.
-For illustrative purposes, we're showing a Kubernetes-based installation.
+The depicted architecture consists of two regions in a Kubernetes-based installation.
 Each region has a Kubernetes cluster, which includes key Camunda 8 components.
 These clusters communicate, but only the active region handles user traffic.

 **Region 0** (highlighted in green) is considered **active**, and **Region 1** is considered **passive**.
 User traffic must only reach the **active** region.
 In this case, user traffic would only go to Region 0.
 Region 1 is considered passive and used in case of the loss of the active region.
 Due to Zeebe's data replication, you can recover from an active region loss by utilizing the passive region without much downtime.